 4.1.2.
-To continue realization of prophylactic programs aimed at health promotion for women, within the correspondent national projects on health protection (anemia, oncological and social diseases and others) Budgetary and non- budgetary funds Before 2003 oncological, cancer and social diseases of the population, including for prevention of those diseases among women (by years) • % of anemia cases, including women • % of cancer cases, including women • Number of diagnosis-tests for cancer, oncological disease, including women • Number of girls and women covered with the immunization measures (in dynamics) • Number of visits of policlinics by women 4.1.3.
-To establish children nutrition industry Regularly Number of children nutrition points Funds for children nutrition points Nutrition in schools Food for pregnant women MH, MEC, MHIF MH, MEC, MHIF 4.1.4.
-To implement a set of measures on family planning and reduction of number of abortions Budgetary and non- budgetary funds Regularly Total number of abortions, including by regions Number of teenage pregnancies Fertility of women Interval between children births Coverage of women and men with measures on family planning, including by regions (or: number of women and men using different forms of contraception, including women with high parity in deliveries) Access of women to centers on family planning and safe deliveries Number of training programs and their effectiveness Number of girls in the age of 14 and women of the fertile age covered by training programs (in %) Number (by regions) of women of the groups of high HIV/AIDS risk, including subjects of the commercial sex and addicts provided with condoms
+To continue realization of prophylactic programs aimed at health promotion for women, within the correspondent national projects on health protection (anemia, oncological and social diseases and others) Budgetary and non- budgetary funds Before 2003 oncological, cancer and social diseases of the population, including for prevention of those diseases MHIF, MH, Council of the Trade Union Federation 4.1.3.
+To establish children nutrition industry Regularly Number of children nutrition points Funds for children nutrition points Nutrition in schools Food for pregnant women MH, MEC, MHIF 4.1.4.
+To implement a set of measures on family planning and reduction of number of abortions Budgetary and non- budgetary funds Regularly Number of teenage pregnancies Fertility of women Interval between children births Coverage of women and men with measures on family MH, "Marriage and Family" Consulting, Center of Human Reproduction, NGO, MEC

 4.1.5.
 To develop and implement measures to prevent extra genitalia disturbances among women of fertile age.
-To continue development of medical and genetic services in the Republic Budgetary and non- budgetary funds Regularly Number of extra genitalia disturbances among women, including by regions Number of children with inherited pathology (by years, regions) Proportion of the number of medical and genetic examination of women to the number of children births by regions Amount of funds spent to medical and genetic services in the Republic Presence of branches of the medical and genetic services in the regions (to be clarified) Number of laboratory analysis conducted in the medical and genetic service MH 4.1.6.
+To continue development of medical and genetic services in the Republic Budgetary and non- budgetary funds Regularly Number of extra genitalia disturbances among women, including by regions Number of children with inherited pathology (by years, regions) Proportion of the number of medical and genetic examination of women to the number of children births by regions Amount of funds spent to medical and genetic services in the Republic Presence of branches of the medical and genetic services in the regions (to be clarified) Number of laboratory analysis conducted in the medical and genetic service 4.1.6.
 To conduct a set of measures on reduction of the death rate among children and motheres 2002 The programs "Protection of the Reproductive Health of the Population", "Jan Bala", "Free-of-charge Births" have been developed and approved Maternity mortality rate Infant mortality rate Coverage of women with FGD (Family Group Practitioners) services in the natal and post-natal period MH, MEC, NSC, MHIF 4.1.7.
 To develop and implement actual measures on prevention of alcoholism, drug abuse and smoking among men and women as a threat to the genetic fund of the nation Budgetary and non- budgetary funds Regularly Number of addicts an alcoholics among women Analysis of the effectiveness of state measures on prevention of alcoholism, drug abuse and smoking Amount of budgetary and non-budgetary funds for realization of measures to prevent alcoholism, drug abuse and smoking Number of programs on treatment and rehabilitation of women Number of women participating in the programs o replacement therapy with methadone and in the program of syringe exchange 4.1.8.
 To undertake measures to reduce the STI (sexually transmitted infections) among women and men Budgetary and non- budgetary funds Regularly Number of STI cases, including women Number of women treated for STI, including those for free, anonymously and confidentially Amount of budgetary and non-budgetary funds allocated for prophylaxis of STI Number of free-of-charge centers (departments) for STI treatment for vulnerable group of the population Number of persons trained to STI prophylaxis, including vulnerable group of the population National committee on AIDS prevention, MH, MEC, MHIF